CP1404/Practicals/prac_10/README.md

-# Practical 10 - Databases, APIs, Flask
+# Practical 10 - APIs, Flask

-# DRAFT - This prac will be updated.

 Don't forget to make a new branch, `prac_10_feedback` _before_ you start!
-You will put some files into that branch for your normal practicals project/repo, but you will also have a separate project/repo for the Flask task.
+You will put some files into that branch for your normal practicals project/repo, but you will also have a separate project and repository for the Flask task.

 Today we will explore the use of tools for **testing**, an **API** for Wikipedia and the very cool **Flask** Web framework.
-This is the final marked practical for the subject, and must be satisfactorily attempted during the prac time (no marking next week).
-You don't have to finish it, but you have to do good work.

 # Testing